 Japan continues to be an attractive destination for FDI due to its world-leading technology and high-end manufacturing firms.
 However, slow domestic growth, coupled with an already saturated investment market, and informal barriers for foreign investors have lowered Japan’s attractiveness as an FDI destination.
 Japan currently represents the world’s most complex economy, 1 out of 146 in economic complexity, due to its high-tech intensive industries and cutting-edge research and development engine.

 In recent years, the Japanese government has made increasing inbound investment, whether through FDI or the re-shoring of Japanese production, a priority.
 In its Supplementary Budget for FY2020, Japan allocated a total of ¥220 billion (US$2 billion) to companies looking to re-shore their supply chains back to Japan.
 In 2019, the Diet amended the Foreign Exchange and Foreign Trade Act to further promote FDI conducive to economic growth and ensure minimal review of foreign investment that may pose risks to national security.
 In 2018, Japan’s FDI Promotion Council also launched the Support Program for Regional Foreign Direct Investment, which advises local governments in developing policies to attract foreign companies into their districts.
-Top sources of foreign investment in recent years have been the United States, France, and the Netherlands.
+Top sources of foreign investment in recent years have been the United States, United Kingdom, Switzerland, and Singapore.

 Recent Investment/Supply Chain Policies